termon/placement-handbook/src/pages/recruit/student.md

 ### Submissions

-During your placement year you will be required to upload various submissions.
-These will include your placement journal, placement visit work summary forms, final placement report etc.

-**Note**
-1. Visit work summary forms can only be uploaded once a visit has been scheduled by your industrial supervisor.
+As part of your assessment during the placement year, you will have a number of submissions to carry out.
+These include:

+    - [x] regular maintenance of a placement journal
+    - [x] completion of paperwork relating to placement visits
+    - [x] submission of a final placement report.

-2. You should not upload your final report until told to do so by the placement coordinator.
-Each time you upload a report any previous submission is overwritten.
-Reports are typically uploaded around end of May in your placement year.
+**Note:** You should not upload your final report until told to do so by the placement coordinator - typically around end of May in your placement year.

 ## During Placement